Zohra

 What are common nicknames for Zohra?

-Common nicknames for Zohra include Zo and Zoe.
+Common nicknames for Zohra include Zoe.

 What are good middle names for Zohra?